meghanhade/StopHop/README.md

 This project was inspired by my interest in creating web tools that improve urban systems, as well as open source technologies and creating dynamic, data-driven maps and visualizations.

+This project will be a work in progress for the next few weeks, as additional features are built out.
+I plan on building the graph for San Francisco, and adding the feature to have the stop order sorted based on an efficient route.

 ![StopHop results screen capture](https://raw.githubusercontent.com/meghanhade/StopHop/master/static/img/Screenshot.png)

 Dependencies